Sqash/artist-base/README.md

 See the file `LICENSE` for full license

-## Left off at (notes for me):

-Was making wiki pages and unit tests.
-All CSS issues seem to be cleared up.

-## //TODO (notes for me)
+## //TODO

+### v0.0.4

 1. Finish writing unit tests

+2. Hunt down and fix app bugs

+### v0.0.5

-2. Make a wiki page for cloning, setup, and push to IO
+1. Make a wiki page for cloning, setup, and push to IO

-3. Change gruntfile to push with 'buildcontrol' task to a variable interpolateable remote.
+2. Change gruntfile to push with 'buildcontrol' task to a variable interpolateable remote.

-4. Make gitattributes change the merge behaviour when pulling from remotes to keep current config/image/asset files
+3. Make gitattributes change the merge behaviour when pulling from remotes to keep current config/image/asset files

-5. Version 1.0! :D
+### v0.0.6

+1. Add fullsize view functionality to gallery pictures

 ## Build & development